Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Oklahoma's games this season have gone over 66.5 points five of eight times.

-- Oklahoma and its opponents have combined to score more than 66.5 points in five of eight games this season.
+- Texas Tech's games have gone over 66.5 points in three of eight chances this season.

+- The combined points per game average of the two teams, 76.1, is 9.6 points above Saturday's over/under.

-- The two teams combine to average 76.1 points per game, 9.6 more than the total in this contest.
+- These two squads combine to surrender 55.2 points per game, 11.3 fewer than this contest's over/under.

-- This contest's total is 11.3 points above the 55.2 these two squads combine to allow per game this season.

 - Sooners games have an average total of 62.8 points this season, 3.7 fewer than Saturday's over/under.